se-edu/learningresources/contents/projectManagement/documentation.md

 #### README

-A README serves as an introduction to your project, and is often the first thing people see when encountering your project.
+A README serves as an introduction to your project, and is often the first thing people see when encountering your project.<br>
 A good README should convince users to use your product or contribute to your code, by providing enough information to make it easy for them to get started.

 For a good guide on how to write a README, check out [this guide](http://www.writethedocs.org/guide/writing/beginners-guide-to-docs/).

-Some suggest that READMEs should be written before you start coding, as it gives you an overview of your project and what you need to do.
+* Some suggest that READMEs should be written before you start coding, as it gives you an overview of your project and what you need to do.
 This is known as [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).

 #### User Guide

 A user guide teaches users how to use your software.
 User guides can include quickstart guides, reference materials, tutorials, cookbooks/recipes and more.

 [Here](https://jacobian.org/writing/what-to-write/) is a useful guide on how to tackle different types of user documentation.
 [This](http://stevelosh.com/blog/2013/09/teach-dont-tell/) points out the problems with common approaches to documentation and builds on the previous article.